Junior Duck Stamp Conservation Program

 conservation through the arts

+A pair of Ross's geese are featured on the 2016-2017 Junior Duck Stamp, which went on sale June 24.
 Stacy Shen, 16, of Fremont, Calif. took top honors at the 2016 National Junior Duck Stamp Art Contest, held April 22 at J.N.
 "Ding" Darling NWR in Sanibel, Fla.
-Her color pencil rendition of a pair of Ross's geese was chosen by a panel of five judges.

 The winning conservation message was written by Kyler Nelsen, age 8, of Leeds, N.D.: "Our Environment, Our Responsibility, Our Future."